sbalmt/xcheme/documents/operators.md

 #### Symbol scope

-The symbol `scope` operator is a unary operator used when you want to generate a new scope in the symbol table for putting all the next symbols that could be generated during its operand evaluation, after the evaluation if the scope remains empty it will be discarded and won't be linked to the active symbol record.
+The symbol `scope` operator is a unary operator used when we want to generate a new scope in the symbol table for putting all the next symbols that could be generated during its evaluation, after the evaluation if the scope remains empty it will be discarded and won't be linked to the active symbol record.

 Syntax: